My approach.

 Figuring out the story before the words

-Rather than jumping straight into a script or piece of copy, I help shape the underlying story everything needs to hang off.
+Rather than jumping straight into a script or piece of copy, I help shape the underlying story everything needs to hang from.

 Writing as part of the process

-The focus is always the same: making sure the language says what it needs to say, clearly and accurately, and that it feels human and true to the original intent.
+The focus is always the same: making sure the language says what it needs to say, clearly and accurately, and that it feels true to the original intent.

 In short: